ct-clmsn/miniaturist/README.md

 This implementation only scales in the direction of documents.
 Users are required to provide a vocabulary list in order to make use of this implementation.
-Vocabulary lists can be populated with a single file containing a 'new-line' delimited list of words, or programmatically.
+Vocabulary lists can be populated programmatically or loaded into a modeling program with a file containing a 'new-line' delimited list of words.

 The vocabulary building tools print out a set of words encountered during 1 linear traversal of the documents.
 All vocabulary building tools print